apaul45/PlaylisterHW1Tests/README.md

 Follow the steps below to get Cypress up running and working with your url/element ids.

 1. Start up your playlister application, and keep note of the url.
-Make sure it doesn't contain your html file in it.
 2. Go to the **cypress.config.js** file, and change the **baseUrl** to yours.<br/>
 3. Go to **cypress/e2e/empty.cy.js**.
 In it you should find a bunch of variables, each representing a specific id.
 Change all of these to the ids you set in your code. <br/>
 - Note: **Don't delete the '#' from each variable**.
 This is needed to identify the html element associated with the id.<br/>